 ☞ Lavender and Tea Tree essential oils are both naturally anti-bacterial, mildly antiseptic and smell fresh and clean.

-Natural deodorants will not prevent you from sweating, only aluminum salts that stuff up your pores can do that- but aluminum is what we're trying to avoid.
+Natural deodorants will not prevent you from sweating, only aluminum salts can do that, but is it worth it?
+I don't know.

 "I've got a perfect body, because my eyelashes catch my sweat."